celestiaorg/docs/nodes/celestia-node.md

 ## Installing from source

-This tutorial goes over building and installing celestia-node.
+This section goes over building and installing celestia-node.
 This tutorial assumes you completed the steps in
 [setting up your development environment](./environment.md).